ME3-HECM/final-project-bhum-narkchaiya/README.md

 Light blue | 6 | Turn Left 135
 White | 8 | Finish (return home)
 Black | 9 | Maze wall colour

 ### iv.
 Storage of Path
+Finally, two arrays will be used to record the path of the buggy - color_path[] and time_path.
+The former will store the id of the color (color_name) and the latter will store the time taken for the previous action to complete.

 ## 5. [Return Home](https://www.youtube.com/watch?v=iyFijjikkeM)
+To return back to the entrance of the mine, the buggy will first spin 180 degrees.
+Then, the program will iterate through the stored path, performing the opposite actions from the path it took.
+This makes use of the function motor_action_return().